opencb/easyngs/README.md

 ### Build
-After install _Node.js_ and _npm_ we have to install _npm_ packages for Genome Maps, from the the root folder execute:
+After install _Node.js_ and _npm_ we have to install _npm_ packages for EasyNGS, from the the root folder execute:

 ```bash
 npm install